pedrodapp/devlinks/README.md

 ## 💻 Projeto

-DevLinks is a link aggregator to make content and portfolio easy to find.
+DevLinks is a Linktree Page, containing my portfolio, resume and featured links.

 ## 🚀 Tecnologias